 6. Equivalency of Test Cycle

 As an alternative to derive the vehicle-specific friction braking share coefficient from WLTP-Brake cycle, the manufacturer may choose to calculate it from Trip #10 of the WLTP-Brake cycle.
-In case of discrepancy the c-factor determined on the WLTP-Brake cycle shall be decisive.
+In such a case, the vehicle-specific friction braking share coefficient calculated on Trip #10 of the WLTP-Brake cycle shall be deemed equivalent to that of the WLTP-Brake cycle and shall be used for reporting.
+In case of discrepancy between the measured c-factors, the c-factor determined on the WLTP-Brake cycle shall be decisive.

-6.1.
-Trip #10 of the WLTP-Brake cycle

-The vehicle-specific friction braking share coefficient may be calculated from Trip #10 of the WLTP-Brake cycle as follows: